getify/foi-lang/formalization-work/Foi-Specification.md

 ### §3.1 Function Literal Forms

-A function literal has three surface forms.
+A function literal (Syntactic-Grammar `DefFuncExpr` at §13) has three surface forms.
 All produce a function value; they differ in what name (if any) is bound, and where.

 #### §3.1.1 Declaration Form